-XV 102A is a dual channel stand alone voltage data logger storing up to 73106 measures on its internal memory, it is implemented as generic USB disks and is designed to operate under any computer operating system capable of reading standard USB flash drives (pen drives).
+XV 103 is a single channel stand alone voltage data logger storing up to 37435 measures on its internal memory, it is implemented as generic USB disks and is designed to operate under any computer operating system capable of reading standard USB flash drives (pen drives).

-Some of the features XV 102A are:
+Some of the features XV 103 are:

-- Two analog channels with 12 bit resolution. - Seven programmable voltage ranges from 0-1V to 0-100V - Two point calibration for maximum precision. - Multiple starts with separate timestamps for each sampling section. - Text file output compatible with common software like Open Office and Excel. - Memory erasing protected by password. - Programmable sampling interval from one second to one week. - 2.4V internal rechargeable NiMH battery,
+- One analog channel with 10 bit resolution. - Five programmable voltage ranges from 0-5V to 0-100V - Seven programmable voltage ranges from 0-1V to 0-100V (model XV 103 A) - Capability of monitoring the status of a switch (open close) - Two point calibration for maximum precision. - Multiple starts with separate timestamps for each sampling section. - Text file output compatible with common software like Open Office and Excel. - Memory erasing protected by password. - Programmable sampling interval from one second to one week. - 2.4V internal rechargeable NiMH battery,

-XV 102A does not need any specific software for data downloading and programming, as programming is done by editing a text file "CONTROL.TXT" which is found on the disk itself.
+XV 103 does not need any specific software for data downloading and programming, as programming is done by editing a text file "CONTROL.TXT" which is found on the disk itself.